ourcodeorg/ourcode/README.md

 Make sure you have nodejs 16+ and docker installed.

 - You can run `.\setup.bat` to setup environment variables and migrate the db.
-- And then `.\dev.bat` to start the both backend and frontend server.
+- And then `.\dev.bat` to start the db and both backend and frontend servers.
 - `.\prod.bat` can be used to demo the production environment.
 - `docker compose down` to stop the database.